 The <compositematerials> element defines materials derived by mixing 2 or more base materials in defined ratios.
 This collective mixture is referred to as a composite material.
 The matid attribute specifies the material group that all constituents are from, which MUST be a <basematerials> group.
 The matindices attribute specifies the indices of the materials to mix.

+The displaypropertiesid attribute references a <displayproperties> group containing additional properties that describe how best to display the material when previewing a mesh with this material on a device display.
+For more information, refer to Chapter 7: Display Properties Overview.

 Composite

 Element <composite>